What to know about coronavirus booster shots in the U.S.

 Why is the U.S. planning to offer booster shots?

 Booster shots are extra doses of vaccine beyond a normal regimen.
-For the two-dose Moderna and Pfizer vaccines, that means a third shot.
-Health officials say that a growing body of data suggests the boosters will counteract waning immunity.
-But officials said that any rollout of boosters won’t go forward unless the plan gets the go-ahead from the FDA and the CDC’s vaccine advisers.
+For the two-dose Moderna and Pfizer-BioNTech vaccines, that means a third shot.
+Health officials say a growing body of data suggests the boosters will counteract waning immunity.
+But officials said that administering of boosters won’t go forward without the approval of the Food and Drug Administration and the Centers for Disease Control and Prevention.

-Top U.S. health officials on Wednesday attributed drops in vaccine effectiveness to both the passage of time and the strength of the delta variant that quickly outcompeted other strains of the coronavirus.
-Delta now accounts for an estimated 98.8 percent of new U.S. infections.
+Top U.S. health officials on Wednesday attributed drops in vaccine effectiveness to the passage of time as well as the virulence of the delta variant that quickly outcompeted other strains of the coronavirus.
+The delta variant now accounts for an estimated 98.8 percent of new U.S. infections.

-They also said they want to stave off any potential decrease in the vaccines’ ability to prevent hospitalization and death.
+They also said they want to stave off any potential decline in the vaccines’ ability to prevent hospitalizations and deaths.
 “You want to stay ahead of the virus. … You don’t want to find yourself behind, playing catch-up,” said White House medical adviser Anthony S. Fauci.

 Officials said they were also persuaded by evidence that boosters can significantly increase people’s immunity after it declines.
 The results were “striking,” Fauci said.

-Until just recently, evaluations of vaccine effectiveness amid the delta variant largely relied on observations from outside the United States.
-A recent New England Journal of Medicine study concluded the Pfizer vaccine was 88 percent effective against infections that caused symptoms in England.
+Until just recently, evaluations of vaccine effectiveness amid the rise of the delta variant largely relied on observations from outside the United States.
+A recent New England Journal of Medicine study concluded that the Pfizer-BioNTech vaccine was 88 percent effective against symptomatic infections in England.

 Others, such as a study in Israel, found larger declines in protection against infection.
-One U.S. report that has not yet gone through peer review, collecting data from Mayo Clinic Health System facilities in five states, found a drop in the Pfizer-BioNTech vaccine’s effectiveness against delta infections to 42 percent.
+One U.S. report, which collected data from Mayo Clinic Health System facilities in five states and has not yet gone through peer review, found a drop in the Pfizer-BioNTech vaccine’s effectiveness against delta infections to 42 percent.
 Moderna’s vaccine was 76 percent effective.

-A new study from New York is the first to assess vaccine protection against coronavirus infection across the entirety of a U.S. state amid delta.
-The study authors found a modest drop in effectiveness: It descended from 92 percent in May to 80 percent in late July.
+A study from New York is the first to assess vaccine protection against coronavirus infection across the entirety of a U.S. state after the emergence of the delta variant.
+The study authors found a modest drop in vaccine effectiveness: It declined from 92 percent in May to 80 percent in late July.

 Vaccines show declining effectiveness against infection overall but strong protection against hospitalization amid delta variant